 5. Maintain the Fund

 Once your fund is set up, keep an eye on its balance.
-Once it gets up to $250,000, you’ll need to start filling out Form 5500 each year.
-However, since you can only contribute a maximum of $56,000 per year, it’ll take a while to get to this point.
+Once it gets up to $250,000, you’ll need to start filling out Form 5500-EZ each year.
+However, since you can only contribute a maximum of $58,000 per year, it’ll take a while to get to this point.

-The best way to figure out whether a solo-k is the right choice for you is to crunch the numbers.
+The best way to figure out whether the benefits of a solo-k outweigh the downsides for you is to crunch the numbers.
 Look at how much you make from self-employment each year, then calculate how much of your pre-tax income you’d be able to save under each type of retirement plan.

 Consider not only the maximum contribution amount but also how much you can reasonably afford.
 If you’re only making $30,000 per year, then the $6,000 maximum donation for a traditional or Roth IRA is probably as much as you can manage.
 You might as well stick with these simpler plans rather than go to the extra trouble and expense of setting up a single-participant 401(k).